gDINESH13/gDINESH13/README.md

 # Hi there 👋, I'm Dinesh

 ## About Me
-- 🔭 I'm currently working as Software Developer @ IBM
+- 🔭 I'm currently working as Software Developer.
 - 🌱 I'm currently learning AI and building products.
 - 👯 I'm am intrested in Full Stack Development building impactful and meaninful products.
 - 📫 Reach out to me on: [linkedIn/dinesh](https://www.linkedin.com/in/g-dinesh/)